Generally, simple assault is a threat of violence against another.

 Simple assault also requires some physical act, such as raising a fist towards someone.

 If charged with simple assault in Nebraska, you should contact an Omaha criminal defense attorney as soon as possible.
 A criminal defense attorney can potentially reduce or eliminate criminal charges.
-Contact us at Petersen Criminal Defense Law to discuss the specifics of your case and potential defenses.

 What Are the Penalties for Simple Assault in Nebraska?